heinc1010/BAMixChecker/README.md

 ```

-If the number of files is under 6 or the file names don’t contain common regulation when it is divided by the delimiters, BAMixChecker only matches by genotype, not by file name and skips to make ‘Mismatched_sample.txt’ which is the same using ‘–OFFFileNameMatching’ option.
+If the number of files is less than 6 or the file names do not contain common pattern when it is divided by the delimiters, BAMixChecker only matches by genotype, not by file name and skips the creation of the ‘Mismatched_sample.txt’ file, similarly to what happens using the -–OFFFileNameMatching option.

-* RNA-seq bam file
+* RNA-Seq bam file

 BAMixChecker calls variants in GVCF file format which can be called for a a bam file with single sample ID.